fabri1983/java2proto2grpc/README.md

 TODO
 ---
+- GrpcClientWithLoadBalancer: use a factory to instance a desired managed channel.
+- Remove usage of rate limiter in GrpcClientStub and instead use *resilience4j* api.
 - Modularize JavaToProtoNew.
 Code is written in a very imperative way, and hard to mantain.
 - Add converters similar to *net.badata.protobuf.converter.type.XxxConverter* for fields with types: Duration.
 See [this](https://github.com/google/qrisp/blob/master/google/protobuf/java/util/src/main/java/com/google/protobuf/util/TimeUtil.java).